Boudica, Warrior Queen

 She was huge of frame, terrifying of aspect, and with a harsh voice.
 A great mass of bright red hair fell to her knees: she wore a twisted torc, and a tunic of many colours, over which was a thick mantle, fastened by a brooch.
 Now she grasped a spear, to strike fear into all who watched her.”

-He also adds gruesome details on the barbarity of the Britons toward their Roman captives and quotes long inspirational speeches that Boudica and the Roman generals give to their armies—all of which we can accept only with a large helping of salt.
+He also adds gruesome details on the barbarity of the Britons toward their Roman captives and quotes long inspirational speeches that Boudica and the Roman generals give to their armies (see excerpts above)—all of which we can accept only with a large helping of salt.

 So our two primary sources contradict one another and one contradicts himself.
 Plus we have to remember these were two Roman elite men writing for other Roman elite men.
 Richard Hingley and Christina Unwin point out in their excellent book Boudica: Iron Age Warrior Queen, that classical writers use a formula when talking about barbarians (anyone not Roman) in general, and barbarian women of power, in particular.
 The Romans seemed to be deathly afraid of any powerful woman—they did not fit in their social constructs.
 Whenever female barbarian leaders show up in Roman histories they are disparaged, denigrated, and described in a similar manner.
 As Stacy Schiff says in her biography of Cleopatra, “Cleopatra ceases to exist without a Roman in the room.”
 These women seldom have their own voices.

 So what’s an author to do?
 I decided to go with the popular narrative as described in Ticitus and Dio (including a modernized version of Boudica’s apocryphal speech) and address the questions in an author’s note.
 Boudica (or a queen by another name) most likely lived and led the rebellion in 60 or 61, but the true sparks of that rebellion are impossible to tease out.
 In making my choices in Sword of the Gladiatrix, I followed Tacitus and Dio closely.
-After all, it’s a great story.
+After all, it’s a great story that has stood the test of time.